 We’ve used our expert reviews and testing experience to compile a list of laptops that will meet an architect’s needs.
 We've tested each of these machines for several days or weeks, running demanding design programs to assess the performance, features, screen quality and value of each laptop.
 We've then listed both some of the best top-end options today, and included older models that will still do the job you need at a lower price than the newer devices.
 You might also find our guide to the most powerful laptops useful if you have a bigger budget.

 If you’re wanting to try out other transferable skills to enhance your architecture practice, you can check out our picks for the best laptop for drawing or the best laptops for animation.
 Our guide to the best office chairs will also be useful for architects and designers who spend long hours in front of the screen.

 The best laptops for architects available now

-See our MacBook Pro 16-inch (2021) review for more details.
+See our MacBook Pro 16-inch (2023) review for more details.

 Read our full MacBook Pro 14-inch review for more details.

 See our full Acer ConceptD 7 Ezel Pro review for more details.

 Despite its age, it comes with Apple's very own M1 chip (rather than an Intel processor), and this allows the MacBook Pro 13-inch (M1, 2020) to provide some seriously impressive performance.

 Read our MacBook Pro 13-inch (M1, 2020) review for more details.